BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 No "Bewitched Field" nonsense in this game.

 Once you win, she'll head to Ametrine City, so follow her and enter the former house of Lumi and Eve.
-After the conversation, fly on over to the Pokemon League.
+After the conversation, fly on over to the Pokémon League.

 I sure hope you like fighting the Elite Four, because we're about to do it again... with Flora as an ally!
-Each of you will get to use only 3 Pokemon per fight.
+Each of you will get to use only 3 Pokémon per fight.
 In general for these fights, it may be smarter to try to support Flora than to try to do your own thing.
 Keep that in mind as you plan your team of six.

 **Elite Four Wind Maiden Heather.
 Field: Mountain Field**
 - Crobat, Lv.
 120, @Flying Gem, Ability: Infiltrator, Jolly Nature, EVs: 4/252/0/0/0/252